dsarrut/syd-doc/image.md

  - `sydInsertDecayCorrectedImage`: remove decay from the radionuclide associated with the injection of the images
  - `sydInsertSubstituteRadionuclideImage`: from decay corrected images, add radionuclide decay.

-modify
+Image modification:
+ - `sydUpdateDoseImage`: scale the dose according to the total nb of counts computed in the tia image, and a scaling factor.
  - sydUpdateImage: tag, unit, scale
- - sydUpdateDoseImage: need tia and N *TODO*
  - sydCalibrateImage: update or insert ?
  - sydCropImage
  - sydUpdateImageTag --> to remove.
 Change by sydUpdateTag